28left/descriptive_set_theory/codingBorel.md

 One of the fundamental insights of computability theory is the close relation between computability and definability in arithmetic.
 The recursively enumerable subsets of $\Nat$ are precisely the sets $\Sigma_1$-definable over the standard model of arithmetic, $(\Nat,+,\cdot,0,1)$, and **Post's Theorem** uses this result to establish a rigid connection between levels of arithmetical complexity and computational complexity.

 As indicated above, we can use this relation to give a characterization of the Borel sets of finite order in terms of definability.
-Since we are dealing with subsets of $\Baire$, that is, with \emph{sets} of functions on $\Nat$ rather than just functions on $\Nat$, we will work in the framework of **second order arithmetic**.
+Since we are dealing with subsets of $\Baire$, that is, with sets of functions on $\Nat$ rather than just functions on $\Nat$, we will work in the framework of **second order arithmetic**.

 The
 **language of second order arithmetic** has two kinds of variables: **number variables** $x,y,z, \dots$ (and sometimes $k,l,m,n$ if they are not used as metavariables), to be interpreted as elements of $\Nat$, and **function variables** $\alpha,\beta,\gamma,\dots$, intended to range over functions from $\Nat$ into $\Nat$, i.e. elements of Baire space, i.e. reals.
 The non-logical symbols are the binary function symbols $+,\cdot$, the binary relation symbol $<$, the **application function** symbol $\Ap$, and the constants $\underline{0}, \underline{1}$.  **Numerical terms** are defined in usual way using $+,\cdot,\underline{0},\underline{1}$, and involve only number variables. **Atomic formulas** are $t_1 = t_2$, $t_1 < t_2$, and $\Ap(\alpha,t_1) = t_2$, where $t_1, t_2$ are numerical terms.